Learning constitutive models and rheology from partial flow measurements: Materials and Methods

 \subsubsection{Model simplification}

-The Oldroyd-B type models are all partial differential equations that depend on space and time.
-However, when fitting to one-dimensional shear rheometer data, we can simplify these models into ODEs following the example of \cite{Lennon2023PNAS} by assuming that since the flow should be purely azimuthal $\vec{u}=z\vec{e}_\theta$ while varying only in the vertical direction, the stress $\tensor{\sigma}$ should also have no variations in the azimuthal direction.
+For inelastic constitutive laws such as those learned by the TBNN, the stress is an algebraic function of the instantaneous kinematics, so probing the trained model under prescribed deformation histories requires no temporal integration.
+The Oldroyd-B type models, however, are all partial differential equations that depend on space and time.
+When fitting to one-dimensional shear rheometer data, we can simplify these models into ODEs following the example of \cite{Lennon2023PNAS} by assuming that since the flow should be purely azimuthal $\vec{u}=z\vec{e}_\theta$ while varying only in the vertical direction, the stress $\tensor{\sigma}$ should also have no variations in the azimuthal direction.
 This means that the terms $\vec{u}\bdot\grad\tensor{\tau} =\vec{u}\bdot\grad\tensor{D} = \vec{0}$ and $\tensor{D}$ becomes independent of any spatial coordinates, leaving the extra-stress equation as an ODE only in terms of time.
 This assumption inherently assumes that the Weissenberg number is small enough that out-of-plane instabilities do not develop, which would break the assumption of spatial homogeneity.